|Business Rating:||4.5 / 5|

 In a Nutshell:

 The Delta SkyMiles Reserve Business American Express Card helps cardholders earn elite status faster while offering a big introductory offer, access to Delta Sky Clubs and more.

 American Express Customer Service Ratings

 Other Notable Features: Complimentary Delta Sky Club access, annual companion certificate, free checked bag, priority boarding, 20% discount on in-flight items, no foreign transaction fee (See rates and fees), concierge services, no fee for employee cards (See rates and fees), account alerts, extra savings on eligible business purchases, mobile payment app, online business forum, car rental insurance, trip cancellation/interruption insurance, trip delay insurance, extended warranty, purchase protection, ticket presales and VIP events, car purchase discounts, discounts on travel packages, return protection, ShopRunner service (enrollment required)

 If you’re a frequent Delta flyer who pursues elite status with the airline, the Delta SkyMiles Reserve Business American Express Card could be an ideal addition to your wallet.
-Not only can you earn a huge welcome offer, but you can also get Medallion Qualification Miles (MQMs) to get you closer to SkyMiles elite status as part of the bonus.
-If you want to reach status even faster, you can also earn 15,000 MQMs after you spend $30,000 on purchases on your Delta SkyMiles Reserve Business card in a calendar year, up to four times per year.
+Its welcome offer can get you closer to SkyMiles elite status as part of the bonus — and if you want to reach status even faster, you can also earn 15,000 MQMs after you spend $30,000 on purchases on your Delta SkyMiles Reserve Business card in a calendar year, up to four times per year.

 Decent rewards rate

 You’ll earn 3 miles per dollar on eligible purchases made directly with Delta and 1 mile per dollar on other purchases with the Delta SkyMiles Reserve Business card, which is a fair, but not terrific, rate of return.
 After you spend $150,000 in a calendar year, you’ll also earn 1.5 miles per dollar on all purchases for the rest of the year (Delta spending still earns 3 miles per dollar).
 General spending below the $150,000 threshold earns a meager rate of 1 mile per dollar.